Particle generation

 Possibility of generation of composites

-Schematic depiction of the PGSS™-Process (Particles from saturated solutions)
+Schematic depiction of the PGSS™-Process (Particles from Saturated Solutions)